byronwall/old-website/_posts/2015-06-09-c-portfolio-page.md

 ##block game solver via genetic algorithm
 There is a game out there that I always loved to play.
 It still exists in some version: touch a colored group of blocks and they disappear.
 The surrounding blocks fall vertically and usually close horizontal gaps when a column is cleared.
 Rinse and repeat until the board is clear or only single colors remain.
 I also used to think I was good at this game until I built this progam which could find near optimal solutions using genetic algorithms.
 This program will get revitalized and ported over to a web solution so that I can do some intersting d3 visualizations with it.

+##Excel Interop work
+With a strong background in Excel / VBA programming, it is fairly natural to also tend to use the Excel Interop libraries when the chance arises.
+Most recently, I have just been using that knowledge to answer questions on Stack Overflow, but I have also written real code in this realm.
+The most recent example was a helper tool at the plant which processed scraped some HTML and sent the data to Excel.
+It was the basis for a visualization helper in Excel.
+The HTML probably could have been scraped from VBA, but I never thought of it at the time.

 ##countless utilities
 Barely worth mentioning all of the utility code that has been written over the years (but I will):